 Even so, I believe that scripture provides a remarkably intimate glimpse into the mechanics of mediation—that is, into how it is done—in its descriptions of Christ as our advocate and high priest.
 Scripture allows us to overhear the Son pleading our cause to the Father.
 It invites us to enter into the heavenly Holy of Holies, where God dwells with our great high priest and where every day is a Day of Atonement.
 The scriptures we will consider provide sacred glimpses into how it is done.
 So on this Saturday before Easter, let us mentally doff the shoes from off our feet and enter into the sanctuary where our salvation is wrought.

-Note that I subsume the role of advocate under the role as priest.
+Note that I subsume the role of advocate under the role of priest.
 I believe that this is consistent with scripture, particularly modern revelation.
 Modern revelation expands and greatly develops our understanding of Christ as advocate.
 Jesus is called advocate only once in the New Testament.
 This occurs in 1 John 2:1: “My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate with the Father, Jesus Christ the righteous.”
 Christ is alluded to as advocate many times in modern revelation.
 Modern revelation also clarifies even the verse in 1 John.
-The Joseph Smith Translation for that verse makes clear that Christ pleads the acts as advocate for those who repent.
+The Joseph Smith Translation for this verse makes clear that Christ specifically acts as advocate for those who “sin and repent.”

 Advocate denotes not merely a lawyer but literally one who speaks for us.
 The word comes from the Latin ad vocare, “to speak for.”
-In the 1 John 2:1 verse, the Greek parakletos, which connotes one who is at our side, is translated as “our helper.”
+First John 2:1 employs the Greek term parakletos, which connotes one who is at our side, sometimes translated as “our helper.”
 The same Greek term is used for the Holy Ghost in His role as comforter.
 The idea here is that Christ is by our side, as our helper and our defender; He speaks in our behalf.

-3. Note the word wherefore—surely there is not a more crucial wherefore in all scripture than that in verse five.
+3. Note the word wherefore: surely there is not a more crucial wherefore in all scripture than that in verse 5.
 It links the Son’s suffering to an appeal to the Father to spare us.
 This simple causal conjunction denotes the reason the Father should consider this appeal.
 The hopes of every believer hinge upon this wherefore.